EmmanuelDemey/trainings-v2/site/README.md

 The generated folders are **gitignored**.
 The source of truth is the workshop folder, where the learner actually works — never the copy under `src/`.
-`npm run dev` and `npm run build` both run the sync first, so the site cannot drift from the workshops.
+`pnpm run dev` and `pnpm run build` both run the sync first, so the site cannot drift from the workshops.

 ## One menu per training